jnecus/ukbiobank-tools/docs/examples/examples.rst

-See the :py:func:`addFields <ukbiobank.utils.ukbio_utils.addFields>` function for further functionality.
+See the :py:func:`addFields <ukbiobank.utils.utils.addFields>` function for further functionality.